While the 1960s had fondue and the 1990s brought a plethora of coffee drinks, the early 2020s have brought plant-based options into the spotlight.

 Healthy Meal Options at 305 West End Assisted Living

-305 West End Assisted Living understands that one component of healthy aging is consuming a healthy diet.
-Residence at our community includes three nutritious meals per day, each served in our country club dining room.
+305 West End Assisted Living understands that a healthy diet is one component of healthy aging.
+Residence in our community includes three daily nutritious meals, each served in our country club dining room.
 Residents may also dine or pick up a snack at our bistro grill and juice bar.

-In addition, our convenient Upper West Side location means residents also have easy access to restaurants, grocery stores, and markets in the surrounding area, should they so choose.
+In addition, our convenient Upper West Side location means residents also have easy access to restaurants, grocery stores, and markets in the surrounding area.